MrShiroYamamoto/RPI-timelapse/README.md

 3. the next item you  can change is the  photo resolution in the example below is set for 1920x1080
 4. the final part is the line starting sleep the number can be changed to refelect how often you wish to capture new images.
 5. on the last line of code has three part of note first is the frame rate in our case is set to 30 the other two are the locaion of the images (-i) and the resolution (-c:v)
+6. the line start rm should be edited with the path of your saved imaged this will delete the images after creating the video file
+7. the last line is inclede to save the output video file to my USB hard driveto save space on the sd card.

 <a name="code"></a>
 ```